kekse1/smartwatch/README.md

 - [x] The digital date rotates around the position of the month's progress
 - [x] This date shows both the name and the number of the month
 - [x] The digital weekday rotates around the position of the weekday progress of the week
-- [x] The arrow on the outside indicates the current year's progress
+- [x] The big green arrow on the outside indicates the current year's progress
-- [x] In the center there's a rotating compass
+- [x] In the center you'll see your heart beat (average?)
+- [x] One progress around the clock is the compass
-- [x] On the (real) outside there's a violet progress showing your watch battery state
+- [x] The other progress around is the watch battery level

 #### **`Cake Rotate v2`**
 | Key         | Value                                                                                                             |